danielhunex/HostedServices-dotnetcore/README.md

 This class is right is pretty bare but see that we are using the `IServiceScopeFactory` interface and the concrete implementation will be injected.

 5. Now let's get into the program.cs file and host our background service, register classes for DI.
-We will use `HostBuilder` to add interfaces/classes for DI and to create a host as shown the below
+We will use `HostBuilder` to add interfaces/classes for DI and to create a host as shown the below.

 ```csharp